Otumian-empire/swift-python/exercise20c.md

 ## Practical

-> _We confidently believe that at this stage, with patience, persistence and clear mind and an intension to solve a problem, you can do so many things, now.
-Surely some will be challenging but through this, you become better_
+> _We confidently believe that at this stage, with patience, persistence and clear mind and an intention to solve a problem, you can do so many things, now.
+Surely some problems will be challenging but through this difficulty, you become better._

 Fixed this code.
 Do not panic, it is easier than you may sweat.
 Some little assistance.